maniikambara/gamelan-web/README.md

 ### Core Capabilities

-- **Server-side Synthesis** — All sounds are synthesized on the backend using NumPy and SciPy, with real-time parameter adjustment for responsive, expressive playing.
+- **Client-side Synthesis** — All sounds are synthesized instantly in the browser using the Web Audio API with zero latency.
+Each instrument has carefully tuned oscillators and filters to approximate traditional Balinese instrument timbre.
-- **Custom Samples** — Upload WAV, MP3, OGG, or FLAC audio files for any note.
-Samples are decoded and cached for immediate playback, with optional resonance filtering applied.
+- **Real-time Parameter Adjustment** — Fine-tune each instrument's acoustic characteristics (resonance, gain, breath intensity, attack time, release duration, detuning effects) via interactive sliders.
+Changes apply immediately to the next note.
-- **Audio Recording** — Record entire sessions and download as WAV format with automatic mixing and normalization.
+- **Audio Recording** — Record entire sessions and download as WAV format with client-side synthesis and mixing for accurate playback.
-- **Parameter Control** — Fine-tune each instrument's acoustic characteristics (resonance, attack time, release duration, breath intensity, etc.) via interactive sliders.
+- **Custom Audio Samples** — Upload WAV, MP3, OGG, or FLAC audio files for any note.
+Uploaded samples are available on the backend for advanced workflows.
 - **Visual Feedback** — Click-responsive overlays highlight playing zones and display note names in real-time.
 - **Responsive Design** — Optimized for desktop and tablet browsers; adapts gracefully to smaller screens.